 Site speed is an important factor in Search Engine Optimization (SEO) and sales conversion.
-That's why the Boost Product Filter & Search team pays a great deal of attention to refining our app to help your site get a higher score on Google PageSpeed Insights.
+That's why the Boost Product Filter & Search team pays a great deal of attention to refining our app to help your Shopify page speed get a higher score on Google PageSpeed Insights.

 What is Google PageSpeed Insights?

 As the No.1 search engine, Google serves not only browsers but also website owners.
 It has developed a bunch of free tools for site builders to monitor and improve their web so it can rank top on the search result page (SERP).

 While Google Analytics gives a further look into website traffic, Google PageSpeed Insights take care of another critical factor in search engine optimization (SEO) - website speed.

 A brief explanation for tech dummies